EmreToklu00/LibraryMVC-V2/README.md

 Since I'm new to .NET Core MVC, any kind of feedback is important to me.
 It will help me identify areas where I can improve and address any shortcomings.

-Once I prepare other versions, I will share them in a separate repository.

 ## Features
 - I worked with .NET Core 3.1 version.
 - I used SQLite as the database.